NIKOLA TESLA: GENIUS OF THE GENIUSES

 Figure 1: Tesla in his early years

-As already mentioned we do not have adequate sources available with us regarding the life of Tesla.
-However we do have a very important manuscript which throws light into the life of Tesla.
-Nikola Tesla's Autobiography- My Inventions.
+As already mentioned, we do not have adequate historical sources available to fully understand the life of Nikola Tesla.
+However, there is one very important manuscript that offers invaluable insights into his life — Nikola Tesla's autobiography, My Inventions.

 ''The images were a result of a reflex from the brain on the retina under great excitations''